-10. LOOKED AFTER CHILDREN
+10. CHILDREN LOOKED AFTER (CLA)

-Applications for looked-after children (children in public care) [as defined by Section 22 of the Children Act 1989] are given priority for School placement.
+Applications for children looked after (children in public care) [as defined by Section 22 of the Children Act 1989] are given priority for School placement.
 This priority can also be given to previously looked-after children although the person making the application must provide evidence to confirm the previous care status, such as an Adoption Certificate.